No keyboard, no problem: Welcome to the dual-screen laptop era

 If that's too long to wait, Asus also showed off its new 2018 ZenBook Pro which crams a 5.5-inch, 1,920x1,080-pixel resolution touchscreen into the touchpad.
 Apparently, one screen is never enough.

 But Asus wasn't the only brand to jump on the trend.
-Lenovo also showed off a similar dual-screen Yoga Book -- the second generation of the brand's laptop lineup.
-Back in 2016, the first-gen Yoga Book did away with the physical keyboard in favour of a digital keyboard -- it was akin to using an iPad keyboard.
+Lenovo also showed off a similar dual-screen Yoga Book, the second generation of the brand's laptop lineup.
+Back in 2016, the first-gen Yoga Book did away with the physical keyboard in favor of a digital keyboard -- it was akin to using an iPad keyboard.

 But now Lenovo is changing its shape again.
 We didn't see much of the new Yoga Book 2 at Computex (it was there and gone again onstage at Intel's keynote) but we do know it will have dual touchscreen displays, an "enhanced inking experience" and AI-enabled keyboard (though once again the practicalities of "AI" in everyday use remain to be seen).
 Another good piece of news?
 Like Project Precog, you'll be able to buy it.
 Lenovo says it should be available later this year.

-Lenovo also used Intel's keynote to hint at a third generation Yoga Book, but was pretty tight lipped.
-The teaser image onstage showed a slick and futuristic design with no hinge in sight and a body that folded out flat to look like one single display.
+Lenovo also used Intel's keynote to hint at a third-generation Yoga Book, but was pretty tight-lipped.
+The teaser image onstage showed a slick and futuristic design with no hinge in sight and a body that opened out flat to look like one single display.

-And then there was Intel's Tiger Rapids dual display prototype.
-Hidden away from the show floor, we managed to snag some time with this one to have a play and it's a lot of fun.
+And then there was Intel's Tiger Rapids dual-display prototype.
+Away from the show floor, we managed to snag some time with this one to have a play and it's a lot of fun.

 Using Tiger Rapids feels like using a high-tech Filofax -- send off your emails on one side, jot down a note on the other, slide it into your bag and make it to brunch by 11.

-And although this device is just a prototype, Intel told us that one of its manufacturing partners was working on a similar design which is due in stores by the end of the year.
+And although this device is just a prototype, Intel told us that one of its manufacturing partners was working on a similar design that's due in stores by the end of the year.
 Watch this space.

 These devices might be a while off, and there's no doubt they'll command a high price when they hit the market.
 But they're also proof that the humble laptop is far from dead.
 They also show us that the future of PCs won't be about putting up with the same old one-size-fits-all clamshell design.
 In the future, you'll be able to buy a device that's much more closely targeted to what you need -- whether that's multiscreen touch displays or old-school note taking -- and they'll anticipate your needs too.